chriswere/freebooter/markdown/20250827-five-acres.md

 The athletics track, owned by Five Acres High School, could be upgraded in the future with support from the council and advice from England Athletics.

-## Education and Community Partnerships
+## Education and community partnerships

 Hartpury University and College will **lease two rooms** within the refurbished Speedwell Building for its **Aspiration Centre**, creating a local outreach hub.
 This centre will provide programmes and activities aimed at: